eXascaleInfolab/CORAD/README.md

 ### Results

-All the results including the compressed data, runtime, accuracy error, and the compression ratios will be exported to `results/{dataset}` folder.
+All the results including the compressed data, runtime, accuracy error, and the compression ratios will be added to `results/{dataset}` folder.
 The results of the baseline TRISTAN technique will be also added.

 ### Execution Examples